About William Goldbloom

-William cultivated his interest in the legal effects of workplace dynamics as an employment and labour lawyer at a large international law firm in Toronto, where he was also a summer and articling student.
+Prior to his work at Rubin Thomlinson, William cultivated his interest in the legal effects of workplace dynamics as an employment and labour lawyer at a large international law firm in Toronto.
 While there, he gained advocacy experience in labour arbitration, wrongful dismissals, disability benefits-related claims and human rights complaints.
 He was also involved in reviewing employment agreements, drafting workplace policies and conducting workplace investigations.
-William also worked at this firm as a Legal Project Manager.
-In this role, he helped with budgeting for legal matters and driving process improvements.

 William has also volunteered with Pro Bono Students Canada, worked as a student advocate in the criminal law division of Downtown Legal Services, and represented low-income clients before the Ontario Court of Justice.

 - Year of Call 2016

 - M.A.
 York University

 - Member: Law Society of Upper Canada, ADR Institute of Ontario